DrexelBioControl/GITHUB-Predictive-Analysis-of-Amplification-in-Biochemical-Feedback-Circuits/_FinalProduct_/README.md

 ### How to fill the Code 1 JSON

 1. **Choose models and data.** Put candidate XML files in `models/`.
 Set `excel_file` and `excel_sheet`.
-2. **Define every experimental condition.** Each key in `conditions` is your own condition label. `data_column` must match the experimental column. `initial_values` contains only species whose starting values Code 1 must override.
-It may contain just the input; add a gate, reporter, fuel, or other fixed species only when the model and experiment require it.
+2. **Define every experimental condition.** Each key in `conditions` is your own condition label. `data_column` must match the experimental column. `initial_values` contains SBML species whose values Code 1 must set at time zero.
+These may be varied condition species, templates, pools, gates, reporters, fuels, or other fixed species; they are not automatically the analysis input or measured output.
 3. **Choose fitted and held-out conditions.** Put training conditions in `fit_conditions`.
 Put training and prediction conditions in `all_conditions`.
 Anything only in `all_conditions` is predicted without refitting.
 4. **Define shared parameters.** Put parameters used by most models in `fit_params`, their starting values in `all_param_central`, and positive lower/upper bounds in `custom_param_bounds`.
 5. **Add model-specific parameter rules if needed.** Use `model_fit_params`, `model_param_central`, and `model_param_bounds` for different parameter IDs. `model_fixed_parameters` may set parameters that are not fitted.